 Teaching Social Studies and Science in Inclusive Settings

 Student Teaching in Special Education

-Wondering what else you can do with a Master of Education Degree (MS.Ed.) besides teach?
-While teaching may be the obvious career path for those considering an M.Ed., there are actually a number of non-teaching careers where an M.Ed. is required.
-Popular jobs include a SEIT (Special Education Itinerant Teacher) provider, a P3 provider, an Early Intervention therapist who works with the 0-3 year population, a resource room teacher, an Educational Consultant, an Edtpa consultant, a curriculum developer, a social skills specialist, or a supervisor or principal role.
-Typically salary increases as you gain experience in the field.
+Wondering what else you can do with a Master of Education Degree (MS.Ed.) besides teaching?
+While teaching may be the obvious career path for those considering an MS.Ed., there are actually a number of non-teaching careers where an MS.Ed. is required.
+Popular jobs include a SEIT (Special Education Itinerant Teacher) provider, a P3 provider, an Early Intervention therapist who works with the 0-3 year population, a resource room teacher, an educational consultant, a curriculum developer, a social skills specialist, or a supervisor or principal role.
+Salary typically increases as you gain experience in the field.